voxpupuli/puppet-lint-trailing_comma-check/README.md

 Existing pull requests and issues were transferred over, please fork and continue to contribute here instead of Camptocamp.

 Previously: https://github.com/camptocamp/puppet-lint-trailing_comma-check

+## License

+This gem is licensed under the Apache-2 license.

+## Release information

+To make a new release, please do:
+* update the version in the gemspec file
+* Install gems with `bundle install --with release --path .vendor`
+* generate the changelog with `bundle exec rake changelog`
+* Check if the new version matches the closed issues/PRs in the changelog
+* Create a PR with it
+* After it got merged, push a tag.
+GitHub actions will do the actual release to rubygems and GitHub Packages